Abdullah Yusuf Azzam

+Abdullah Yusuf Azzam (14 November 1941 – 24 November 1989) was an Islamist jihadist and theologian of Palestinian-Jordanian origin.
+Belonging to the Salafi movement within Sunni Islam, he and his family fled from what had been the Jordanian-annexed West Bank after the 1967 Six-Day War and pursued higher education in Jordan and Egypt before relocating to Saudi Arabia.
+In 1979, Azzam issued a fatwa advocating for "defensive jihad" in light of the outbreak of the Soviet–Afghan War, and subsequently moved to Pakistan to support the Afghan mujahideen.

-Azzam was a teacher and mentor to Osama bin Laden, and was one of the key figures who persuaded bin Laden to go to Afghanistan and back the mujahideen fighters there.
-Together, they cofounded the Maktab al-Khidamat, an organization that was created for the purpose of drawing foreign Muslim fighters (known as Afghan Arabs) to fight in the war.
-Following the Soviet withdrawal from Afghanistan in 1989, he promoted militant jihadist activities on behalf of other Muslims in other countries, and subsequently became known as the "father of global jihad".
+As a teacher and mentor to Saudi militant Osama bin Laden, he was one of the key figures who persuaded bin Laden to go to Afghanistan and personally oversee the mujahideen's efforts in that country.
+In 1984, Azzam and bin Laden co-founded Maktab al-Khidamat, an Islamic advocacy organization that sought to raise funds for the mujahideen while also recruiting non-Afghan fighters (known as Afghan Arabs) for their cause.
+Following the Soviet withdrawal from Afghanistan in 1989, he continued to promote jihadist militancy on behalf of other Muslims in other countries in an effort that led to him becoming known as the "father of global jihad" in many circles.

-Azzam was killed by a car bomb in Peshawar, Pakistan, on 24 November 1989.
+On 24 November 1989, Azzam was killed by a car bomb detonated by unknown assailants in Peshawar, Pakistan.

-Early life in the West Bank
+Early life and citizenship

-Abdullah Yusuf Azzam was born on November 14, 1941 in the Palestinian village of Silat al-Harithiya, about ten kilometres northwest of the city of Jenin in the West Bank, then administered under the British Mandate for Palestine.
-Azzam is described by most of his biographers as being exceptionally intelligent as a child.
+Azzam was born on 14 November 1941 in Silat al-Harithiya, in what was then the British Mandate for Palestine, to a family of Palestinian Arabs.
+As part of the Jordanian annexation of the West Bank following the 1948 Arab–Israeli War, Azzam was granted alongside most Palestinians, Jordanian nationality.
+Azzam has been described by most of his biographers as being exceptionally intelligent as a child.
 He liked to read, excelled in class, and studied topics above his grade level.